 It’s surprising to me, but something you’ll see regularly overlooked on prepper lists is hygiene items.

-Maybe it’s because some hardcore types don’t see it as truly essential, or they think short-term and they won’t be worried about keeping clean over a single, long and grueling week before society goes back to normal.
+Maybe it’s because some people don’t see it as truly essential, or they think short-term and they won’t be worried about keeping clean over a single, long and grueling week before society goes back to normal.

 Respectfully, I disagree with these people.
 Going dirty and nasty won’t just result a loss of social graces at first, but it can quickly spiral out of control to serious medical conditions and even communicable diseases.